List of To Kill a Mockingbird characters: Miss Rachel Haverford

 Miss Rachel Haverford is Dill's aunt and the Finches' next door neighbor.
 She drank neat whiskey heavily after seeing a rattlesnake coiled in her closet, on her washing, when she hung her negligee up.
 Even though she can be very hard to deal with, she truly does love her nephew.
 She is also a Southern Belle.

-In the film, she is not a character and Miss Stephanie takes her place as Dill's aunt.
+In the film, she is not present and Miss Stephanie takes her place as Dill's aunt.